Author Archives: John Brown

 How to Build a Ride

-For example, let’s describe a normal outdoor ride, then create a workout to mimic that ride on the trainer.
+For example, describe a typical outdoor ride and then create a workout to mimic that ride on the trainer.
 The ride starts by carving through a neighborhood on our way to open roads.
 Snaking through our neighborhood would require some turning, braking, and acceleration (a great natural warm-up), so on the trainer, you would do something like:

 • Pedal in an easy gear for one minute